 I slept till noon and then showered – typical pre-trip planning.
 Usually I would be busy with my computer making sure the itinerary is more definitive, but I’m still dealing with grief (that’s another post) and it’s easier when I’m not home alone, so I left everything but my flight (even that was last-minute) up to my friend Julie who had asked me to join her weeks ago on her spring break away from kids; she’s a teacher and back in school herself for another degree.

-She had taken us for the two-minute drive in her new three-door Hyundai Veloster and dropped us back home at 4pm and left with the spare key.
+Melanie had taken us for the two-minute drive in her new three-door Hyundai Veloster and dropped us back home at 4pm and left with the spare key.
 My neighbour, Natalie, had seen us leaving and invited me over after, so I went for two margaritas and some crackers with eggplant dip while Caleb did homework, and my bag still unpacked.
-I sat outside with Natalie’s sister, Kelly, and two coworkers, them in swimsuits with the water too cold.
+I sat outside with Natalie’s sister, Kelly, and two coworkers, them in swimsuits with the canal water too cold to touch.

 I pack my bag at 6pm and Caleb joins me to an invite with Natalie and Matt, her husband, for wine and tapas at 7:45p, at Cellar 59, at the new ART Rotana Hotel.
 We are joined by another couple and the three girls from earlier.
 The menu looks pricey, but I get a large glass of white sangria for 3.2 BD and Caleb gets a tall glass of juice with a piece of smoked wood in it; we’re intrigued.
 We finish our drinks and leave as their food arrives at 9pm.